Learning Gemara is one of the foundational pillars of Torah life.

 But when the words are learned:

-The Gemara opens up
+The Gemara opens up.

-The Correct Approach – Word by Word Learning
+The Right Approach – Word-by-Word Learning

 From practical experience, the most effective method is:

-Step 1 – Vocabulary Building
+Step 1 – Vocabulary building

 Step 2 – Repetition